Scara98/Portfolio/Project 2.md

 ```
 ![Project2_img8](https://github.com/Scara98/Portfolio/assets/150705975/c85b697f-32d6-4dcc-81a4-1f0fa065b391)

-I calculated the average gross of these general factors: month, genre and rating and did not include writer, director, and star because more data and research would need to be done
+I calculated the average gross of these general factors: month, genre and rating and did not include company,writer, director, and star because more data and research would need to be done
 to see if they effect the gross.
-Maybe some stars, writers, and directors would have high average grossing films in one genre but not another or one time
+Maybe some companies, stars, writers, and directors would have high average grossing films in one genre but not another or one time
 period but not today so to focus on general factors that effect a movie's financial sucess I did not include those factors.

 ![Pic2](https://github.com/Scara98/Portfolio/assets/150705975/df44265b-69cd-489e-8b5b-62c1ee9711b2)